aurelia/vscode-extension/README.md

 ## Features
 You can find a more detailed list of features [here](https://github.com/aurelia/vscode-extension/tree/develop/docs/developer).
-Furthermore, our tests are readable and can provide much deeper insights into the extension behavior.
+Furthermore, our tests are in a readable format and can provide much deeper insights into the extension behavior.
 You are encouraged to check those out:

   <details>
-    <summary>Sneak peak (expand)</summary>
+    <summary>Preview test format (expand)</summary>
     The format, that is used is named [Gherkin](https://cucumber.io/docs/gherkin/)

   ```feature